Manual Result Upload

 -

-: specify the benchmark problem and version you have implemented, -
+benchmark: specify the benchmark problem and version you have implemented, -

-: summarize the runtime environment, software and hardware, used to produce this result and -
+metadata: summarize the runtime environment, software and hardware, used to produce this result and -

-: capture salient outputs from the benchmark result, particularly the free energy evolution to be displayed on the website
+data: capture salient outputs from the benchmark result, particularly the free energy evolution to be displayed on the website

 The following is the minimal description of a benchmark result with